-- (i) consider that the tariff determined for the project shall be exclusive taxes and duties as may be levied by the GoTS or the GoI; - (ii) consider income tax / MAT as pass through and be paid by the respondents 2 and 3 herein to the petitioner over and above the tariff determined by this Commission for the project upon receipt of claim from the petitioner. - (iii) consider electricity duty as pass through to be paid by the respondents 2 and 3 upon receipt of claim from the petitioner over shall be over and above the tariff determined by this Commission for the project. - (j) Capacity Utilization Factor: It is stated that this Commission may consider the capacity utilization factor (CUF) for the project to be 23%. - 15.
-The petitioner stated that for the grounds elucidated above it requests the Commission to initiate proceedings for the issuance of RE tariff regulation for the state of Telangana.
-The petitioner has sought the following prayer in the petition. - (a) to issue tariff regulations for renewable energy projects being developed in Telangana; and

-- (b) fix project specific tariff for the project developed by the petitioner of capacity 20 MW capacity at Jidipalli, Mahabubnagar District of Telangana. - 16.
-The Southern Power Distribution Company of Telangana Limited (TSSPDCL) being respondent No. 3 has filed a counter affidavit on behalf of respondents 2 and 3, which is stated as below. - a) The petitioner stated that they have executed an agreement dated 06.10.2015 with TNREDCL pursuant to sanction accorded for setting up 20 MW wind power project at Jidipalli, Mahaboobnagar District, vide proceedings dated 06.10.2015.
-The erstwhile APERC had issued orders dated 15.11.2012 in O. P. No. 13 of 2012 determining the tariff payable to the wind power projects which would enter into PPAs between the date of issue of order till 31.03.2015.
-Subsequent to bifurcation of state and formation of Commission for the state of Telangana, the Commission adopted the directions / orders / regulations issued by erstwhile APERC vide Regulation No. 1 of 2014. - b) There is no generic tariff prevailing for wind power projects after 31.03.2015.
+- (iii) consider electricity duty as pass through to be paid by the respondents 2 and 3 upon receipt of claim from it over and shall be over and above the tariff determined by the Commission for the project. - (j) Capacity Utilization Factor: It is stated that this Commission may consider the capacity utilization factor (CUF) for the project to be 23%. - 15.
+The petitioner has sought the following prayer in the petition. - (a) to issue tariff regulations for renewable energy projects being developed in Telangana; and - (b) fix project specific tariff for the project developed by the petitioner of capacity 20 MW capacity at Jidipalli, Mahabubnagar District of Telangana. - 16.
+The Southern Power Distribution Company of Telangana Limited (TSSPDCL) being respondent No. 3 has filed a counter affidavit on behalf of respondents 2 and 3, which is stated as below. - a) The petitioner submitted that they have executed an agreement dated 06.10.2015 with TNREDCL, pursuant to sanction accorded for setting up 20 MW wind power project at Bommarajapalli, Mahaboobnagar District, vide proceedings dated 06.10.2015.
+The erstwhile APERC had issued orders dated 15.11.2012 in OP No. 13 of 2012 determining the tariff payable to the wind power projects which would enter into PPA between the date of issue of order till 31.03.2015.
+Subsequent to bifurcation of state and formation of Electricity Regulatory Commission for the state of Telangana, The Commission adopted the directions / orders / regulations issued by erstwhile APERC vide Regulation No. 1 of 2014. - b) There is no generic tariff prevailing for wind power projects after 31.03.2015.